runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 Because each of the spheres is a pure material, their motions have significant effects on the tides of magic.

-The Eaosian Wizards are aware of this influence, and often make use of the power-amplifying effects of solar convergences.
+The Eaosian Wizards (centered in the AoMMA) are aware of this influence, and often make use of the power-amplifying effects of solar convergences.
 However, they are dismisive of the more subtler asspects, believing it a crutch to be used by hedgemages and sorcerers.

 The Thal Wizards have cultivated a much deeper connection with the cosmos, and have comprehensively mapped its workings.